vokimon/markdown-customblocks/README.md

 - Default css for generators
 - Flags: coerce to bool?
 - Annotations: coerce to any type
-- Using a nicer etree building api in generators
++ Using a nicer etree building api in generators
-- Figure
-    - Thumbnail generation
-    - lightbox
-    - Deexternalizer
 - Linkcard:
 	- Testing with non-fragile emulated requests
-	- Prepend site url to relative ones (ie. wikipedia)
+	+ Prepend site url to relative ones (ie. wikipedia)
 	- Look for short description by class (ie wikipedia)
     - Offline behavior
     - Cache downloaded data